Research for policy impact: stories from our visitors

 Marie Dejonghe, Ghent University

 Marie Dejonghe is a PhD researcher at Ghent University at the Ghent Institute for International and European Studies.
-Her research cover the energy security implications of hydrogen imports into Europe and is part of the ETF funded project BE-HyFE.
+Her research covers the energy security implications of hydrogen imports into Europe and is part of the ETF funded project BE-HyFE.

 Hi Marie, could you tell us about your background and what motivated you to spend a month at the FSR?